jind5182/lumos-dataset/README.md

 * c3.large8, c3.large16, c3.2xlarge16, c3,2xlarge32
 * m5.medium16, m5.large32, m5.2xlarge64

-### UCloud
-* N 2CPU 4GB, N 2CPU 8GB, N 2CPU 16GB
-* N 4CPU 8GB, N 4CPU 16GB, N 4CPU 32GB
-* N 8CPU 16GB, N 8CPU 32GB, N 8CPU 64GB

 ## Workloads
 For each application, we use four different inputs—either data inputs or input parameters.
-Since some workloads cannot complete on some of the VM types, we totally have about 50 workloads with full performance data on 55 VM types.
+Since some workloads cannot complete on some of the VM types, we totally have about 6 workloads with full performance data on 46 VM types.